Mannheim City Airport: Airlines and destinations

-The following airlines offer regular scheduled and charter flights at Mannheim City Airport:
+The following airline offers scheduled services from Mannheim:

-The low number of scheduled operations is explained by the very good connection of Mannheim to several international airports.
-Frankfurt Airport can be reached by ICE train in just 30 minutes; other airports nearby are Frankfurt Hahn Airport, Stuttgart Airport, Strasbourg Airport, Karlsruhe/Baden-Baden Airport and Saarbrücken Airport which can be reached within maximum 90 minutes by car or train.
+Frankfurt Airport can be reached by ICE train in just 30 minutes; alternates such as Hahn, Stuttgart, Strasbourg, Karlsruhe/Baden-Baden and Saarbrücken are also easily accessible, with most generally not much more than a 1hr 30min drive by car or train ride which explains the lack of a wider variety of flights.

+Other tenants

 The airport is mainly used for general aviation.
 Several companies, such as SAP SE, Roche Diagnostics, Heidelberger Druckmaschinen or Bilfinger SE base their corporate jets at MHG, which cover routes mainly within Europe.
 Business jet charter operators serving Mannheim regularly are EAS Executive AirService, ATB Flugdienst and Business Wings.
 The aerodrome also serves as an important heliport for medevac or VIP transports.
 DRF (Deutsche Rettungsflugwacht, e.
 V.) is present with a 24h/365days medevac helicopter.
 A flying school (LGM) and two Aero Clubs (Badisch Pfälzischer Flugsportverein and Segelflugverein Mannheim) are established at Mannheim.
 There is also seasonal glider activity.

 Ground transportation

-A carpark is available for passenger arriving at the airport via federal road B38a, the Rhine-Neckar Expressway.
-The tram lines 5 and 6 as well as bus line 50 connect the airport with the city center within 10 minutes.
+A carpark is available for passengers arriving at the airport via federal road B38a, the Rhine-Neckar Expressway.
+Tram lines 5 and 6 as well as bus line 50 connect the airport with the city center within 10 minutes.